Xunhua Salar Autonomous County: Salar arrival

-The Kargan Tibetans, who live next to the Salar, have mostly become Muslim due to the Salars.
-The Salar oral tradition recalls that it was around 1370 in which they came from Samarkand to China.

 The Ming dynasty established control of the area by the year 1370, placing it under the jurisdiction of Hezhou, located in Gansu.
 Following this conquest, Hui settlers from Hezhou began moving to the region, and began trading with and marrying local Salars.
 Many Salars originally surnamed "Han", which acted as a derivative of term "khan" adopted the surname "Ma", which acted as a derivative of "Muhammed".
 Marriage ceremonies, funerals, birth rites and prayer were shared by both Salar and Hui as they intermarried.
 These increasing economic and cultural ties between Salars and the Hui resulted in intermarriages between the two groups becoming commonplace, even more so than marriages between local Salars and Tibetans, or between Salars and Mongols and Han Chinese.

 The Salar language, culture, and sociopolitical organization were all highly impacted throughout the 14th–16th centuries by large-scale interethnic contact and interethnic marriage.
 For example, Salars adopted high-walled adobe compounds and side-buttoning coats from Tibetic and Mongolic influences.
-The Salar language imported semantic and grammatical lexemes from Mongolic languages, and upon the end of Mongol rule in the late 14th century, many Salars were fleunt in Tibetan and Chinese languages as a result of increasing contact with these two groups.
+The Salar language imported semantic and grammatical lexemes from Mongolic languages, and upon the end of Mongol rule in the late 14th century, many Salars were fluent in Tibetan and Chinese languages as a result of increasing contact with these two groups.

 Since the early Ming dynasty, many Salars in the region engaged in long-distance traded along the Yellow River, a practice which has continued into modern times.
 Much of the region's trade had historically utilized the river to reach destinations such as Lanzhou and Ningxia.

-Salars were bilingual in Salar and Tibetan due to intermarriage with Tibetan women and trading.
-It is far less likely for a Tibetan to speak Salar.
-Tibetan women in Xiahe also married Muslim men who came there as traders before the 1930s.

-In eastern Qinghai and Gansu there were cases of Tibetan women who stayed in their Buddhist Lamaist religion while marrying Chinese Muslim men and they would have different sons who would be Buddhist and Muslims, the Buddhist sons became Lamas while the other sons were Muslims.
-Hui and Tibetans married Salars.